-During 2020 the businesses of SMR Holding Australia Pty Limited have been impacted by COVID 19, primarily through plant closures from our customers.
+During 2021 the Company has been impacted by COVID 19, primarily through plant closures from our customers.

-All major customers have had extended plant closures in response to COVID 19, which has impacted our sales during 2020.
+All major customers have had extended plant closures in response to COVID 19, which has impacted our sales during 2021.
 In response the company has reduced it's own manufacturing operations and continues to monitor the evolving situation regarding customer demand.